Dogmael

 Saint Dogmael (or Docmael, Dogfael, Dogmeel, Dogwel, Toel) was a 6th-century Welsh monk and preacher who is considered a saint.
 His feast day is 14 June.

 Life

-Dogmael (or Dogfael, Dogwel) was of the house of Cunedda, descended from the kings of Wales, and was the son of Ithel ap Ceredig ab Cunedda Wledig.
+Dogmael (or Dogfael, Dogwel) was of the house of Cunedda, descended from the kings of Wales, and was the son of Ithel (or Ithael) ap Ceredig ab Cunedda Wledig.
 His grandmother was Saint Meleri, daughter of Saint Brychan.
+He is said to have been the cousin of Saint David, who was also a grandson of Ceredig.

 Dogmael became a monk, and seems to have concentrated his preaching in Pembrokeshire, where there are a number of churches dedicated to him.